QuteBits/csgo-making-skins-guide/README.md

 ![](img/submission.png)

-_Note: **Add the type of the gun into the title of your submission** (so don't name it just "Soul Crusher", name it something like "Bizon ‖ Soul Crusher".
-Because here's the thing: when you search for, say P2000 skins, using the Workshop page, you can do that by selecting P2000 in the filter.
-But if you actually put P2000 into the search bar it will search for it only within skin titles ignoring the type of the gun.
-Because some people do search for "a skin of weapon type P2000" using a search bar nowadays (looking at you, Valve)._
+_Note: **Add the type of the gun into the title of your submission** (so don't just name it "Soul Crusher", name it something like "Bizon ‖ Soul Crusher".
+Because here's the thing: when you search for (example) P2000 skins on the Workshop page, of course you can use the search filter and select weapon type - P2000.
+But if you actually type P2000 into the search bar, it will show you different results because this time it will search for P2000 within skin titles ignoring the type of the gun.
+And some people do search for P2000 skins by typing "P2000" into the search bar nowadays (looking at you, Valve)._

 As for the marketing, I didn't try it yet but it seems that just submitting a skin is not enough.
 Also, as Valve puts it [[1](https://store.steampowered.com/news/app/730/view/2913221511623966531)]: "**Don't forget about popularity.** Getting your finish upvoted and noticed is a great way to demonstrate desirability and collect feedback that will help you iterate on it. **One of the factors we use to gauge community interest is the popularity of a submission**".
 At the bare minimum to get some traction and views, **post your entry on Reddit to get some feedback**.
 Because it's A - s1mple, there are only 3 really active CSGO subreddits to post to (look them up in the REFERENCES chapter below).
 And B - according to some skin makers, Valve favors the new artists so that part might be crucial.